ESG world elements

 As one of the emerging trends in the public sector – and all industries, really, environmental, social and governance (ESG) has left many business and government leaders feeling confused (“What is ESG?”), uncertain (“How does ESG impact us?”) and overwhelmed (“Where do we even begin?”).

 With these legitimate concerns in mind, Baker Tilly recently hosted an ESG-focused webinar, the first in a two-part series this month.
-Partner Scott Miller and Managing Directors Susan Reed and David Erdman hosted a comprehensive discussion on the impact and importance of ESG.
+Principal Scott Miller and David Erdman hosted a comprehensive discussion on the impact and importance of ESG.

 The key topics from the webinar are summarized below.